-The University has adopted the following policy and supporting procedures for all types of credit card activity transacted in-person, over the phone, via fax, mail or the Internet.
+The University has adopted the following policy for all types of credit card transactions.
 The purpose of this policy is to protect the interests of the University and its customers by establishing strong internal business controls and standard revenue collection methods throughout the University.

-Any UT Dallas employee, contractor or agent who, in the course of doing business on behalf of the University, is involved in the acceptance of credit card and electronic payments is subject to this policy.
+Any UT Dallas employee, contractor, or agent who, in the course of doing business on behalf of the University, is involved in the acceptance of credit card or electronic payments is subject to this policy.
 Failure to comply with the terms of this policy may predispose the department and/or the University to financial losses and/or legal liabilities.

-Any department electronically collecting revenue (through credit cards or electronic checks) on behalf of the University for goods or services must utilize a secure web based storefront.
-'Marketplace' is the University's preferred web based application for electronic collection of revenue.
-This application can accommodate receipt of checks and credit cards (Master Card, Visa, American Express, and Discover) in a secure environment which is maintained by the third-party provider as referenced in the Purpose section.
-If a department believes that it has a significant business case or processing requirement that cannot be achieved using Marketplace it may be granted authorization to use other credit card processing systems (see Exceptions to Using Marketplace).
+Any department collecting electronic payments via the web on behalf of the University for goods or services must utilize a secure web based storefront.
+The Office of Budget and Finance (OBF) has selected a designated vendor for this service, which allows secure payment via credit card or check.
+If a department believes that it has a significant business case or processing requirement that cannot be achieved using the designated vendor it may be granted an exception to use other credit card processing systems.